It is the policy of the CIÉ Group to maintain its high reputation for ethical behaviour and fair dealing in the conduct of its business.

 (b) Confidentiality of Information

 Certain parts of the Group are now obliged to disclose information under the Freedom of Information Act, 1997.
 Any requests for information pursuant to this Act from third parties, (including the Department of Transport) must be referred to the relevant Freedom of Information Officer if they fall within the ambit of the Act.
 Otherwise they should be referred to the Group Secretary or the company secretary of any of the subsidiaries who will, in turn, pass the request to the Group Secretary.
-Employees should also be mindful of the Group’s obligations under the Data Protection Act 1988 and the Data Protection (Amendment) 2003 (the Acts) and any requests for or regarding information held by the Group which is subject to the provisions of these Acts should also be referred, in the first instance, to the Group Secretary.
+Employees should also be mindful of the Group’s obligations under (EU) 2016/679 the General Data Protection Regulation (GDPR) and the Data Protections Acts 1988 to 2018 (the Acts) and any requests for or regarding information held by the Group which is subject to the provisions of these Acts should also be referred, in the first instance, to the Data Protection Officer.

 Employees of the Group must, however, support the provision of access by the Group to general information relating to the Group’s activities in a way that is open and that enhances its accountability to the general public.
 In an effort to put this into effect, the Group publishes information on its activities and performance on its web site which is regularly updated.